urbit/urbit/CONTRIBUTING.md

 `master` when commencing new work; similarly, when we pull in your contribution, we'll do so by merging it to `master`.

-Since we use GitHub, it's helpful, though not required, to contribute via a GitHub pull request.
+Since we use GitHub, it's helpful (though not required) to contribute via a GitHub pull request.
 You can also post patches to the [mailing list][list], email them to maintainers, or request a maintainer pull from your tree directly -- but note that some maintainers will be more receptive to these methods than